stefanosAgelastos/personalRest/README.md

 - Now you can also access `http://<my-server-public-DNS>:8080/manager/html` and configure tomcat through the GUI
 - Then you can follow the tutorial [here](https://www.tutorialspoint.com/jenkins/index.htm) in order to setup your first CI/CD job

+### Further configuration
-My approach has been to setup a new job on Jenkins that would be triggered every time there's a new push to my github repository.
+Once you have access to the GUI of Jenkins, one can manually configure a new build Job.
+My approach has been to setup a new job on Jenkins that would trigger a Maven build every time there's a new push to my github repository.
+For this, one has to configure the Java version to be used by Maven, and also setup webhooks on the github side in order to inform Jenkins whenever there's a new push.

 </Panel>